composewell/packcheck/README.md

 ### CI (Travis/Appveyor/CircleCI)
 To use packcheck for CI testing of your repo:

+* Add your package repo to travis/appveyor/circleci
 * Copy
 [.travis.yml](https://github.com/composewell/packcheck/blob/master/.travis.yml),
 [appveyor.yml](https://github.com/composewell/packcheck/blob/master/appveyor.yml),
 or
 [.circleci/config.yml](https://github.com/composewell/packcheck/blob/master/.circleci/config.yml)
 to your package repo
-* Add your repo to travis/appveyor/circleci

-CI should out of the box for most packages.
+CI should work out of the box for most packages.
 Uncomment the relevant lines in the CI config files or change the values of the environment variables for fine grained control or custom configuration.

 ### Local Machine
 You can use packcheck to build or CI test a package on your local machine as